tsirolnik/factual-php-driver/README.md

 	print_r($res->getColumnSchemas());

 # Facets
 The driver supports Factual's Facets feature, which returns summary row counts grouped by facets of data (think of this as a combined <tt>count()</tt> and <tt>GROUP BY</tt> function in SQL).
 Use Facets to break down the results of your query by count of results.
 For example, you may want to query all businesses within 500m of a location, group those businesses by category, and get a count of each.
-See the [API documentation](http://developer.factual.com/display/docs/Core+API+-+Facets) for details.
+See the [Facets API documentation](http://developer.factual.com/display/docs/Core+API+-+Facets) for details.

 ## Facets Example